nicokaiser/rpi-audio-receiver/README.md

 # Raspberry Pi A2DP Receiver

-A simple, light weight Bluetooth Audio (A2DP) receiver based on Raspbian, BlueZ and PulseAudio.
+A simple, light weight Bluetooth Audio (A2DP) receiver based on Raspbian, BlueZ and ALSA.

 ## Features